 Why would you want to keep paying for electricity when no one is in school?
 Cutting down on this means cutting costs plus reducing your carbon footprint.

 Can you see how the baseload in the first example varies wildly from day to day?
 This means that the baseload is not consistent.
-From one day to another different amounts of electricity are being used when the school is closed.
-Let’s have a closer look.
-These graphs show the electricity being used at hour hourly intervals from 00:00 to 23:30.
+From one day to another different amounts of electricity are being used and different amounts of equipment are left running when the school is closed.

 Let’s look at the second example again.
-Can you see how in March 2021 something dramatically changed.
+Can you see how in October 2024 something dramatically changed?
 What do you think the cause of this might have been? a.
 All electrical items were switched off b.
 Something that uses a little bit of electricity was left on c.
-Something that uses a lot of electricity was left on
+Something that uses a lot of electricity was left on d.
+A new piece of equipment was installed

 Look at your school